flesueur/mi-lxc/doc/TUTORIAL.md

 (Extract from [TP Firewall](https://github.com/flesueur/srs/blob/master/tp2-firewall.md), translated here in English)

-NoWe will segment the target network to deploy a firewall between distinct zones.
+Now, we will segment the target network to deploy a firewall between distinct zones.
 The segmentation will take place around the `target-router` machine.
 Initially, the internal network is completely flat, connected to the target-lan bridge and in the 100.80.0.1/16 address space.
-We will simply add a DMZ on this flat network (a new network bridge and a redrawing of the address space).
+We will simply add a DMZ on this flat network (a new network bridge and a redistribution of the address space).
 You will need to proceed in two steps:

 * Segment the "target" network (**Please take the time to watch the [video tuto](https://mi-lxc.citi-lab.fr/data/media/segmentation_milxc.mp4) !!! (in french)**) :
 	* Edit `global.json` (in the mi-lxc folder) to specify the interfaces on the router, in the "target" section.
 We need to add a target-dmz bridge (the name must start with "target-") and split the 100.80.0.0/16 space: 100.80.0.0/24 on the pre-existing target-lan bridge (so specify an IPv4 of 100.80.0.1/24), 100.80.1.0/24 on the new target-dmz bridge (so specify an IPv4 of 100.80.1.1/24).
 Finally, you have to add the eth2 interface to the `asdev` list defined above (with ';' separating interfaces, there are examples around)